cschin/ai-gent-smith/Readme.md

 cd ai-gent-smith/
 ```

-6. create the database: `pushd database; bash bootstraping.sh; popd`, you may need to setup the correct `PGUSER` and `PGPASSWORD` for authentication to create the database with `sqlx` (see `ai-gent-smith/ai_gent_web/docker/load_db.sh` for example).

-7. Copy the data file:
+6. create the database:

+You need to have a functional postgreSQL database running with pgvector extension built.
+(You can see an example how to setup a local postgreSQL + pgvetcor in the Docker file `ai_gent_web/docker/Dockerfile` for Ubuntu 24.04.)

+Set up the environmental variable `DATABASE_URL` for the database location
+For example if your user name is `db_user`, you can do
+`export DATABASE_URL=postgres://db_user@localhost/ai_gent` under a command line shell prompt if your
+user name is `db_user` for a local postgreSQL setup.

+You can use the script `database/create_empty_db.sh` to create an empty database
+named `ai_gent` as long as you have permission to create and modify a database in
+your PostgreSQL setup.
+You need to set up the environmental variable `DATABASE_URL`
+so the `sqlx` knows the user name and the database name.
+You may setup `PGUSER` and
+`PGPASSWORD` if you can use the environmental variables for the authentication to
+use the database.
+Here is the context of the script and you need to be in the
+`database` directory so the `sqlx` can access all database migration files:

 ```
-cp data/all_embedding.jsonl.gz /opt/data/all_embedding.jsonl.gz
+## assuming the DATABASE_URL environment variable is setup properly and a database named "ai_gent" does not exist.
+sqlx database create
+sqlx migrate run
 ```

-If you don't have access to `/opt`, you can modify the source to a place where you have
-permission for the data file.
+You can also use the script in `bootstraping.sh` in the `database` directory.
+It uses
+`psql` to create the database and load pre-existing examples of agents, assets, and chat
+sessions.
+You still need to set the correct `PGUSER` and `PGPASSWORD` or have other means
+to get the authentication to access your database.
+See `ai-gent-smith/ai_gent_web/docker/load_db.sh` for an example on how to set it up in a Docker container.

-8. Set up the environment variables:
+7. Set up the environment variables for LLM API calls:
     - `OPENAI_API_KEY` for OpenAI APIs
     - `ANTHROPIC_API_KEY` for Anthropic APIs

-    - `DATABASE_URL` for AI-Gent Smith to accese the postgresql database, for example if your
-    user name is `db_user`, you can do `export DATABASE_URL=postgres://db_user@localhost/ai_gent` under a command line shell prompt if your postgresql user name is `db_user`.
-9. Build the project:
+8. Build the project:

 ```
 cd ai_gent_web
 cargo run --release
 ```

-10. Point your browser to `http://127.0.0.1:8080` to use the AI-Gent Smith
+9. Point your browser to `http://127.0.0.1:8080` to use the AI-Gent Smith

-11. It may take a while of the web server to start up as it needs download model weight (for tokenization and embedding vector from Hugging face)
+10. It may take a while of the web server to start up as it needs download model weight (for tokenization and embedding vector from Hugging face)

 ![Chat Interface](https://github.com/cschin/ai-gent-smith/blob/main/misc/images/chat_interface.png?raw=true)